rnoeliab/WRF-GHG-Prepy/README.md

 #### CAMS -- (CH4 and CO)

 ```
-1. Download the CO and CH4 data
+1. Download the global CO and CH4 data for a specific period (that script must be modified in the period)

+>> python download_CAMS_with_cmmd.py

-2.
+2. Calculate the interpolation indices

+>> python calculate_CAMS_interpolation_indices.py

 3.

 4.

 python